la2050/archive/_projects/2015/free-lots-angeles-transforming-vacant-lots-into-neighborhood-assets.md

     - Number of residents with easy access to a “vibrant” park (Dream Metric)
     - Number of parks with intergenerational play opportunities (Dream Metric)
-    - Number (and quality) of informal spaces for play (Dream Metric) Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: "A major barrier we anticipate is generating the political will necessary to change the way the City tracks its vacant lots and how it empowers residents to shape how those spaces are used.\r\n\r\nTo address this challenge, Free Lots Angeles intends to use the political clout of each of its member organizations alongside the leadership of local community leaders to advocate for a better system to inventory lots and ensure that Angelenos are able to influence how vacant lots are used.
-Each of Free Lots Angeles’ partners has unique relationships within City government and community stakeholders that we intend to leverage to meet our goals.
-These relationships have already helped the coalition secure constructive partnerships with City Councilmembers, as well as Mayor Eric Garcetti.\r\n"
-  Please explain how you will evaluate your work.: "Free Lots Angeles will evaluate its effectiveness in the following ways:\r\n\r\n1) The successful production of three pop-up events on vacant lots in low-income areas of the City;\r\n2) The introduction and institutionalization of City policy that will aggregate all City-owned vacant lots into one publicly-accessible database; and\r\n3) The development of a standard right of entry permit and/or lease agreements that could be used by community members to activate a vacant lot.\r\n\r\nThese goals are monitored by weekly meetings with program staff from each of the Free Lots Angeles partner organizations as well as separate senior-level meetings that take place every month with Executive Directors.
+    - Number (and quality) of informal spaces for play (Dream Metric) Please explain how you will evaluate your work.: "Free Lots Angeles will evaluate its effectiveness in the following ways:\r\n\r\n1) The successful production of three pop-up events on vacant lots in low-income areas of the City;\r\n2) The introduction and institutionalization of City policy that will aggregate all City-owned vacant lots into one publicly-accessible database; and\r\n3) The development of a standard right of entry permit and/or lease agreements that could be used by community members to activate a vacant lot.\r\n\r\nThese goals are monitored by weekly meetings with program staff from each of the Free Lots Angeles partner organizations as well as separate senior-level meetings that take place every month with Executive Directors.
 These meetings help cultivate strong communication between each organization and also help maintain accountability on agreed upon goals.\r\n"
-  Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: "There are a number of other organizations in Los Angeles doing amazing work to activate under-utilized spaces, each of which should be heralded for their work on a very complex issue.
-Some of those organizations, specifically the LA Neighborhood Land Trust, are members of the Free Lots Angeles collaborative. \r\n\r\nFree Lots Angeles distinguishes itself from other important organizations in this field a few ways.
-First, it is a coalition of six organizations who all who have their own individual missions and track record of success.
-By working together, Free Lots Angeles is attempting to multiply the impact that only one organization can have on their own.\r\n\r\nSecond, Free Lots Angeles distinguishes itself because of its goal of creating policy and new systems that can help manage City-owned land.
-We hope that by working together, we can help communities better realize their power to reclaim vacant parcels in their community, and engage their neighbors to develop spaces that meet their needs and their vision of a healthy Los Angeles."
-  'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': "Los Angeles Neighborhood Land Trust (LANLT): $25,500\r\nEsperanza Community Housing Corporation: $8,350\r\nLeadership for Urban Renewal Network (LURN): $16,600\r\nKonkuey Design Initiative (KDI): $18,350\r\nCommunity Health Councils (CHC): $12,100\r\nT.R.U.S.T.
-South LA: $19,100"
-  How do you plan to scale the success of your proposal?: "Free Lots Angeles will scale its work supporting and guiding the City of Los Angeles to enact new policies that will allow people throughout the City to both temporarily activate vacant lots through the right of entry permit and permanently transform them through the availability of better data and improved organization within City government.
-We feel that this work will provide a valuable strategy to community-oriented groups around the country to pursue.
-We feel that this systems approach provides an open-source playbook for community groups to lend their support in building a more equitable play environment in LA. \r\n"
 areas_impacted: ''
 partners: 'Partner EINs:, 954487664, 270584116, 954230345, 900599471, 421687057'
 Please specify below: ''